fieldtrip/website/faq/how_can_i_use_openmeeg_for_forward_modelling.md

 ### Make sure that it works

 After installing, you should check on the Matlab command line that the OpenMEEG command-line executable can be found.
-This is done by typing in your matlab promp
+This is done by typing in your MATLAB promp

     > system('om_assemble')